 By default, the Broker Topology editor has a background image of a world map.
-You can change the background image, and modify its scale factor, or choose not to display an image.
+You can change the background image, and modify its scale factor, or choose not to display an image, by following the instructions in Changing Broker Topology editor properties.